top of page

 Capital Gains Tax on Gold in India (FY 2024-25): How to Calculate & Save Tax

 The capital gains tax on gold is a crucial consideration for anyone selling their gold investments.
-Wondering how your gold sale will be taxed under the Income Tax Act for the financial year 2024-25?
-This article explains everything about the tax on gold, including a detailed look at short-term and long-term gains.
-It also covers calculation methods for every type of gold investment and effective strategies to save on your gold investment tax for the Assessment Year (AY) 2025-26.
+Wondering how your gold sale will be taxed under the Income Tax Act for FY 2024-25?
+Here's a clear breakdown of how the 23 July 2024 amendment impacts gold taxation, covering short-term and long-term gains, updated holding periods, and new tax rates applicable for AY 2025-26.

 Table of Index